to9/notes/docker_ubuntu.md

    stable"
 ```

-### 6. Install

-1.Update the apt package index.
+5. Update the apt package index.

 ```bash
 $ sudo apt-get update
 ```

-2. Install the latest version of Docker CE, or go to the next step to install a specific version:
+6. Install the latest version of Docker CE, or go to the next step to install a specific version:

 ```bash
 $ sudo apt-get install docker-ce
 ```

-4.Verify that Docker CE is installed correctly by running the hello-world image.
+7. Verify that Docker CE is installed correctly by running the hello-world image.

 ```bash
 $ sudo docker run hello-world